-- Bully sticks can be expensive, but as an owner of the smallest breed, the cost is less of a concern.
+- These chews can be expensive, but as an owner of the smallest breed, the cost is less of a concern.

 - Bully sticks will shorten over time as they are chewed.
 If you notice the bully stick has shortened to the point that your furry friend is trying to eat it whole, you should take the stick away.

-- This one is a pro and a con.
+This one is a pro and a con.
 There is only one ingredient, pro.
-The one ingredient is beef “pizzle“, which is penis.
+The one ingredient is beef “pizzle“, which is the penis.
 Most owners would consider that a con.